 Foods placed on a Himalayan crystal salt slab take on a light, clean, naturally salty flavor while absorbing minerals necessary for good health and longevity.
 When placed on the Himalayan salt block for an extended period of time, thinly sliced fish such as salmon, tuna and whitefish will begin to cure from the salt, which acts as a preservative.
 Generally, a natural salt slab will add a hint of salty taste to moist or wet foods, but will have no effect on dry foods.
 For example, if you use your salt slab to serve cheese and crackers, it will lend a bit of saltiness to the cheese but the taste of the crackers will remain the same.

-Himalayan salt blocks can be used to cure thinly sliced meats, fish and seafood.
+Himalayan Salt cooking blocks can be used to cure thinly sliced meats, fish and seafood.
 Simply chill your natural salt slab in the refrigerator for several hours, then place thin strips of ahi tuna or beef carpaccio directly onto the salt slab and observe as the curing process slowly takes place.
 The irregular shades of pink and varying textures of this 100% pure wonder of nature make for intriguing conversation and an attractive, natural serving platter for all your favorite foods.

 Imagine cooking your food on a 250 million year old slab of pure, crystallized mineral salt.
 What better way to bring the clean taste and nutritional benefits of pure mineral salt to your table?
 Himalayan pink salt slabs can be heated to as high as 450 degrees Fahrenheit and used to lightly sear all sorts of delicious foods.
 When the cooking is through, your mineral salt slab will slowly return to room temperature for future use as a cold serving plate.